gkemmey/gray_matter/_posts/2020-07-18-a-great-way-to-generate-pdfs-with-some-questionable-ruby.md

 published: true
 ---

-A while ago, I saved this [reddit post](https://www.reddit.com/r/rails/comments/8ohntl/generating_pdf_form_with_prawn/e03k552) about how to fill out a PDF with some data collected in our app.
-There were some cool sounding ideas in here, and as a web developer it's just a matter of time before you're asked to fill out a paper version of a form.
+A while ago, I bookmarked this [reddit post](https://www.reddit.com/r/rails/comments/8ohntl/generating_pdf_form_with_prawn/e03k552) about generating PDFs.
+There were some cool sounding ideas in there, and as a web developer, it's only a matter of time before you're asked to fill out a paper version of a form.

-Recently for me, the need arose, and I dug back out that reddit post.
 I've done PDFs before, with the usual suspects -- [wkhtmltopdf](https://wkhtmltopdf.org/) and [wicked_pdf](https://github.com/mileszs/wicked_pdf) -- and it works ok, but never perfectly.
 It always feels like you're fighting some styling or page break issue.
-Plus, when the form already exists, do you really want to have to recreate it?
+Plus, when a PDF version form already exists, do you really want to have to recreate it?
 So I was eager to try something else.

-The first approach I tried -- what sounded to me just reading like a really great solution -- was using [pdf-forms](https://github.com/jkraemer/pdf-forms) to programmatically fill out a fillable PDF.
+The first approach I tried was using [pdf-forms](https://github.com/jkraemer/pdf-forms) to programmatically fill out a fillable PDF.
 Spoiler: this ssssuuuccckkkeedd.
-After far too long of trying to convert a non-fillable PDF to a fillable PDF using Libre Office, learning more than I ever cared to about [XFA and AcroForm](https://appligent.com/what-is-the-difference-between-acroforms-and-xfa/) fillable-form standards, trying to install [pdftk](https://www.pdflabs.com/tools/pdftk-the-pdf-toolkit/) (the binary `pdf-forms` wraps) on macOS, finding [this](https://stackoverflow.com/questions/39750883/pdftk-hanging-on-macos-sierra/39814799#39814799) unpublished link, learning about the [Java rewrite](https://gitlab.com/pdftk-java/pdftk) of `pdftk` because it doesn't work on Ubuntu > 18, and trying unsuccessfully to install that on my mac -- I'm here to tell you just skip this one.
+After far too long of trying to convert a non-fillable PDF to a fillable PDF using Libre Office, learning more than I ever cared to about [XFA and AcroForm](https://appligent.com/what-is-the-difference-between-acroforms-and-xfa/) fillable-form standards, trying to install [pdftk](https://www.pdflabs.com/tools/pdftk-the-pdf-toolkit/) (the binary `pdf-forms` wraps) on macOS, finding [the real version of pdftk](https://stackoverflow.com/questions/39750883/pdftk-hanging-on-macos-sierra/39814799#39814799) you need to install on stackoverflow, learning about the [Java rewrite](https://gitlab.com/pdftk-java/pdftk) of `pdftk` because the original doesn't work on Ubuntu > 18, and trying unsuccessfully to install that on my mac -- I'm here to tell you just skip this one.

 You gotta know when to cut bait, amirite? 🎣